How

 and also Beijing is Chang Jiang 750 capital of

 the world.
-Tt attracts girls and they just love
+It attracts girls cause they just love

 guys that ride Chang Jiang 750 sidecar motorcycles….what